idriss-crypto/ts-library/readme.md

+# Integrate IDriss Into Your Project

-This is a node.js and webpack library, that uses [IDriss](https://www.idriss.xyz/) to translate e-mail addresses, phone numbers and Twitter handles to cryptocurrency wallet addresses.
+This is a node.js and webpack library for integrating [IDriss](https://www.idriss.xyz/) into your project.

+IDriss is a decentralized mapping of emails, phone numbers and Twitter usernames to cryptocurrency wallet addresses.

+These 3 interactions are possible with this library:
+1. Resolving IDriss names
+2. Reverse Resolving IDriss names
+3. Registering IDriss names inside your app

+***

-## Sample usage
+## Sample Usage
 from cli
 ```bash
 npm install idriss-crypto